 As of this show starting, I am told the White House has not even seen the language.

-Now they may not be able to get this thing negotiated out, so if Nancy leaves, now either they're gonna do a short CR that's clean and doesn't deal with the issue at all just to buy them more time because they're incapable of of meeting deadlines and doing their job, and they've been so difficult in the whole process to begin with, and they just want to obstruct, and they obviously don't care about the issues that they so long have have proclaimed they care for.
+So if Nancy leaves, now either they're going to do a short CR that's clean and doesn't deal with the issue at all just to buy them more time because they're incapable of meeting deadlines and doing their job.

-But I went last night, I'm uh it's not even going out on a limb.
+It's not even going out on a limb.

 You know, I'm quoting the president in his own words.

-I'm gonna get the money elsewhere.
+I'm going to get the money elsewhere.

 So he's telegraphing, and it's not to me, just to me, not some special code to Hannity.

-Um it's if you'd listen in the mainstream media, you might hear what I'm hearing.
+If you'd listen in the mainstream media, you might hear what I'm hearing.

-And then the president combined it with the monies that I believe, and a lot of attorneys that I've talked to, although you watch these TV attorneys, I don't know what they're talking about, uh, that he would have the authority to add, it could be in the billions.
+And then the president combined it with the monies that I believe, and a lot of attorneys that I've talked to, although you watch these TV attorneys, I don't know what they're talking about, that he would have the authority to add, it could be in the billions.

 That would be, I'm sorry, in the millions, that would be money available to him.